wkumler/RaMS/cran-comments.md

 0 errors | 0 warnings | 1 note

 * **This is a new release.**

-On some builds, an additional note is returned:

-* **Examples with CPU (user + system) or elapsed time > 5s.**
-The examples for grabMSdata typically take a while because there are a large number of examples demonstrating multiple parameters and because the function typically reads a large amount of data from disk.
-Both of these are expected behaviors.

 ## References describing the methods in package
 * There are no references describing the methods this package.
 These are in